convexset/meteor-three-way/README.md

 ### Extra Pre-Processor Generators

-Similar to the above, but these are generators for pre-processor take one or more parameters and return a pre-processor.
+Similar to the above, but these are generators for a pre-processor.
+Takes one or more parameters and return a pre-processor.
 They may be accessed via the `ThreeWay.preProcessorGenerators` namespace (e.g.: `ThreeWay.preProcessorGenerators.undefinedFilterGenerator`).

 - `undefinedFilterGenerator(defaultValue)`: a function that returns a function that maps `undefined`'s to `defaultValue` and passes other values
 - `makeMap(map, defaultValue)`: a function that maps `k` to `map[k]` (and returns `defaultValue` if `map` does not have property `k`)